stewart-lab/CutTag_library/README.md

 ```
 ## Set variables in cut_tag.sh script
 ```
-projPath= "directory where data will be processes" fastq_PE1= "where fastq read 1 is located relative to projPath" fastq_PE2= "where fastq read 2 is located relative to projPath" histName1= "name of histone mark analyzing" histName2= "second histone mark (if needed)" ref= "path to bowtie2 index" spikeInRef= "path to spike-in reference (ie. E-coli) binLen=500 # length of window for fragments cores=16 # number of cpus chromSize= "path to chromSize.txt file"
+projPath="directory where data will be processes" fastq_PE1="where fastq read 1 is located relative to projPath" fastq_PE2="where fastq read 2 is located relative to projPath" histName1="name of histone mark analyzing" histName2="second histone mark (if needed)" ref="path to bowtie2 index" spikeInRef="path to spike-in reference (ie. E-coli) binLen=500 # length of window for fragments cores=16 # number of cpus chromSize="path to chromSize.txt file" seacr="path to SEACR .sh file" minQualityScore=2 # minimum quality score for filtering reads
 ```

 ## Running cut and tag